 ABOUT THE AUTHOR

-She has two children, who are glowing orbs of wonder, and a grandson who is the light of her life -- no exaggeration.
+She has two children, who are glowing orbs of wonder, and three grandkids who are the light of her life -- no exaggeration.

 SPECIAL THANKS TO: